dtamayom/reinforcement-learning/README.md

 ## Homework
 - (2 points) Explore and understand the code.
 Change hyperparameters and try to change the Policy class by adding or changing layers.
 Show your results and comment.
-- (2 points) For two of your best results, graph Episodes vs Avrage reward.
+- (2 points) For two of your best results, graph Episodes vs Average reward.
 Was the graph what you were expecting?
 Analyze.
 - (1 point) Try a different environment, choose between [Acrobot-V1](http://gym.openai.com/envs/Acrobot-v1/) and [MountainCar-V0](http://gym.openai.com/envs/MountainCar-v0/).
 What changed about the previous environment?
 How well did the agent performed in your chosen environment?

 Mountain Car: